 About This Statistic

-This statistic shows the amount of revenue that Apple generated from iPad sales on a quarterly basis from the third quarter of 2010 to the company's present fiscal quarter.
-In the fourth quarter of 2012, iPad sales generated more than 7.5 billion U.S. dollars in revenue.
-Over the Christmas period in the first quarter of 2014, Apple generated a massive 11 billion dollars in revenue just from iPad sales.
-During the same period, the iPad was responsible for almost 20 percent of Apple's revenues.
+This statistic shows the amount of revenue that Apple generated from iPad sales on a quarterly basis from the third quarter of 2010 to the second quarter of 2017.
+In the second quarter of 2017, iPad sales generated more than 3.89 billion U.S. dollars in revenue. .

 Apple’s iPad revenue – additional information

 Introduced to the consumer market in 2010, the iPad is Apple’s tablet computer.
 This particular device was a pioneer in the tablet market, and aims to fill a gap between smartphones and laptop computers by offering another mobile device option for consumers.
 The iPad uses the same operating system and multi-touch user interface as the iPhone and the iPod Touch.
 Up until the second quarter of 2016 (1Q’ 16 calendar year), Apple has sold nearly 320 million iPads worldwide, and has released four generations of the device.